 If you use an AICSA member, the similarities are more important than the differences.
-Our members have all undertaken specialist tertiary training and they engage in regular professional development programs to keep their skills and knowledge up to date; they have access to professional journals and newsletters; they all have professional indemnity insurance to protect you, the consumer; and they all offer professional service and expert advice.
+Our members have all undertaken specialist tertiary training and have the opportunity to engage in regular professional development programs to keep their skills and knowledge up to date.
+They have access to our updates and newsletters, and they all have professional indemnity insurance to protect you, the consumer.

 Should the buyer and seller use the same conveyancer?

-It is quite legal to use the same conveyancer and can often appear convenient to do so.
-However, the Institute does not recommend doing so in most transactions.
+While it is legal to use the same conveyancer and can often appear convenient, the Institute does not recommend doing so in most transactions.

 Remember that your conveyancer is there to work for you and be your advocate, not just stamp some forms and fill in the blanks.
 A conveyancer acting for both buyer and seller must cease to act if a conflict of interest arises (for example, if the same advice cannot be given to both parties).